 The Marxist Nazism-capitalism angle is two-fold:

-gained power because of capitalism (or at least because of
+ii) Hitler also gained power because of capitalism (or at least because of capitalists).

-Marxists like simple explanations because they are politically simple-minded.
+Marxists like simple explanations because they're politically simple-minded.
 However, that simple-mindedness doesn't arise because Marxists are thick or stupid.
 The simplicity of Marxist theories or explanations are necessary for the revolutionary project.
-If Marxists didn't offer simplistic and reductionist explanations of the Nazis (as well as of everything else), then the working class, or so Marxists think, wouldn't be fired up to carry out a revolution.
+If Marxists didn't offer simplistic and reductionist explanations of the Nazis (as well as of everything else), then the working class - or so Marxists think - wouldn't be fired up to carry out a revolution.

-It's also the case that some capitalists - and who can blame them - support the political party (as with the Nazis) which they think will gain power.
-Or, alternatively, they support the winners after they have gained power.
+It's also the case that some capitalists support the political party (as with the Nazis) which they think will gain power.
+Or, alternatively, they support the winners after they've gained power.

 Hitler, ultimately, might have no more needed the help of capitalists to impose his will than fellow totalitarians - such as Lenin, Stalin, Mao, Castro, Pol Pot, etc. - did.